abpframework/abp/docs/en/Community-Articles/2023-11-97-AOT-Compilation/Post.md

 | AOT (Speed)| 1280 kb | 00.0023838  ~2ms |
 | AOT (Size) | 1111 kb | 00.0025145  ~2ms |

-Most of existing libraries don't support AOT compiling yet, so I couldn't use [BenchmarkDotnet](https://github.com/dotnet/BenchmarkDotNet) to measure the performance.
+Most of existing libraries don't support AOT compilation yet, so I couldn't use [BenchmarkDotnet](https://github.com/dotnet/BenchmarkDotNet) to measure the performance.
 I have used [Stopwatch](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.stopwatch?view=net-8.0) to measure the performance.
-So performance results may not be accurate but gives insight about the performance difference.
+So the performance results may not be accurate but gives insight about the performance difference.

 ## AOT Support in MAUI
-You can now use Native AOT Compilation iOS-like target platforms in .NET MAUI.
-You can enable AOT compilation with exact same method by adding `<PublishAot>true</PublishAot>` to your project file.
-According to dotnet team, apps sizes reduced by 35% and startup times reduced by 28% with AOT compilation.
+You can now use Native AOT Compilation on iOS-like target frameworks in .NET MAUI.
+You can enable AOT compilation with the exact same method by adding `<PublishAot>true</PublishAot>` to your project .csproj file.
+According to the dotnet team, apps sizes reduced by 35% and startup times reduced by 28% with AOT compilation.
 And runtime performance is also improved by 50%.

 But there are some limitations in MAUI AOT Compilation.
 A lot of libraries still don't support AOT compilation and some of platform-specific feaetures may not work at the moment.